Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-CB9bSigNYH8,4718.242065,4747.934062.md

 ### Transcript

-> no idea no clue like ten ten units there we go this is better I have to go unlit though look now I can
+> no idea no clue like ten ten units there we go this is better I have to go unlit though look now I can see them 10 the whole units yeah